codio/site/source/docs/specifics/symfony.html.md

 1. Once you are in the IDE, delete any files present.
 1. Open a Terminal window from the Tools->Terminal window

+Now choose one of the following method of getting Symfony downloaded.

-##Download from the CodeIgniter site
+##Method 1 - Download from the Symfony site

 1. Check the [Symfony website](http://symfony.com/download) to see what the latest version is.
 At the time of writing, it is 2.4.2.
 1. Note down the latest version number ready to modify (if necessary) the url specified in the next step.